satrobit/docker-obfs4-bridge/README.md

 First, ensure that `buildx` is already installed, you can follow [this link for the documentations](https://docs.docker.com/buildx/working-with-buildx/).

+If you are using an amd64 machine, you need to install needed emulators if you want to build arm64 images:

+    docker run --privileged --rm tonistiigi/binfmt --install arm64

-If this is your first time cross-building using buildx, you need to create a new buildx builder instance:
+If this is your first time cross-building multiple archs at the same time using buildx, you need to create a new buildx builder instance:

     docker buildx create --use --name builder